MusicScience37/cpp-plotly-plotter/doc/sphinx/src/examples/configurations/set_axes_to_log_scale.md

 file_format: mystnb
 ---

-# Select Modes of Scatter Plots
+# Set Axes to Log Scale

-This section shows how to select modes of scatter plots in cpp-plotly-plotter library.
+This section shows how to set axes to log scale in cpp-plotly-plotter library.

 ## Prerequisites